NobyDa/ND-AD/README_en_US.md

 ### Rule remarks :

-* **QX users: Only recommended to use this project rule above QX 1.0.8(273) version, if lower than this version, it may crash due to too many rules**
+* **QX users: Only recommended to use this project rule in QX 1.0.8 (273) and above, if lower than this version, it may crash due to too many rules**
-* **Surge users: DOMAIN-SET Ruleset is only available in the Surge TF version**
+* **Surge users: DOMAIN-SET Ruleset is only available in Surge 4.2.2 and above.**
+* **Loon users: The Quantumult X format rules for this project can be used directly on Loon.**
 * **Among them, "AD_Block.txt" is China's ad rules. overseas users may not applicable**
 * **These rules only include ads.
 Please choose REJECT for the policy**
 * **Self-use only, Update depend on mood, if you have any questions, please submit a Issues or pull request.**